 25th January 2018: Organised and facilitated the Inside/Out PhD Research Festival at BCU (Information available here)

-3rd July 2018: Presenting about the pedagogy of the PhD at the UKCGE Annual Conference
+3rd July 2018: Presented about the pedagogy of the PhD at the UKCGE Annual Conference

-10th - 12th July 2018: Attending and presenting at the Annual Radio Conference in Italy.
-My paper will focus on 'Regulation, Convention and Creativity?
+10th - 12th July 2018: Attended and presented at the Annual Radio Conference in Italy.
+My paper focused on 'Regulation, Convention and Creativity?
 The Teaching and Freedom of Creative Practice in West Midlands Community Radio'.

 - Organising the annual PGR Conference at BCU.